Sinzear/Framer-VideoPlayer/README.md

 ## The play/pause button

-By default the VideoPlayer module will toggle between playing and paused states if you click or tap anywhere on the video.

-When instantiated, the VideoPlayer module will also create a button that toggles between playing and pausing the video.
+When instantiated, the VideoPlayer module will create a button that toggles between playing and pausing the video.
 It will look for two images for the two states of this button, `images/play.png` and `images/pause.png`.

 If these images don't exist, the button will effectively be invisible.
 You can also change these images: